iLPdev/prs/README.md

 ### Features

 - GUI with adjustable, dockable, and resizable tabbed windows.
-- Automatic GMCP mapping of Procedural Realms MUD, including instanced areas/zones.
+- Automatic GMCP mapping of Procedural Realms MUD, including instanced areas/zones and terrain-based room styling.
-- Automatic GMCP room styling based on terrain to matches colors in PR's 'map' and 'look' quickmap.
 - ASCII Map tab displays dynamic in-game 'map' command output in a tab!
 - Tabbed Communications Channels with CLI -- No conversations lost in scroll!
+- Battle and combat tabbed windows with dynamic skill/spell buttons and targeting!
+- Character inventory parsing.
 - Self-Updating Gauges for character vitals (HP, Energy, Spirit), Skills (Combat, Crafting, Artisan), and Combat (Target HP, Rage, Combo, etc).
 - Speedwalking and pathfinding - Efficiently get where you're going - and fast!
 - Slot Command Buttons & Keys - Carry out custom actions with the click of a button!